 We misunderstand what God’s purpose was for us.
 He created us in his image.
 God didn’t just give us life and say, “here, eke out whatever meager meaning and purpose and beauty and love you can find.”
 No!
 He gives us the opportunity to be like him.
 He says, “look, you’re going to be like me.
 You’re going to understand and you’re going to be able to create and you’re going to have dominion and you’re going to be able to rule.
-You’re going to be creative and there’s going to be problems presented to you and you’re going to be able to fix them.”
+You’re going to be creative and there are going to be problems and you’re going to be able to fix them.”

 When we experience trouble, when we experience the effects of sin on this world, we’re not experiencing something that God is surprised by.
 Instead, what we’re experiencing is God giving us the opportunity to image him.
 We so often look the problems of this world as if, somehow, we were helpless creatures in the hands of time and fate.